 The Garden at Giverny

 Following this revelation, Monet set about to work zealously, completing over sixty new canvasses of his pond between 1905 and 1908.
-Over these pivotal years, Monet experimented with different perspective and painting techniques, from rich impastos to long, light brushstrokes.
-More significant, however, were Monet’s experiments with the pictorial plane.
-Most of his canvases from this period removed all elements of perspectives, ignoring banks, borders, and bridges to focus solely on the surface of the water as subject.
-This revolutionary approach allowed Monet to capture both the depths of the pond as well as the world it reflected above, resulting in a wholly disarticulated composition of surfaces and forms.
+Over these pivotal years, Monet experimented with different perspectives and painting techniques, from rich impastos to long, light brushstrokes.
+More significant, however, were Monet's experiments with the pictorial plane.
+Most of his canvases from this period removed all elements of perspectives, ignoring banks, borders, and bridges to focus solely on the surface of the water as the subject.
+This revolutionary approach allowed Monet to capture the depths of the pond as well as the world it reflected above, resulting in a wholly disarticulated composition of surfaces and forms.
 Exhibited at a show in 1909, these extraordinary canvasses were met with overwhelming enthusiasm.
-They were the first unqualified success of the artist’s career.
+They were the first unqualified success of the artist's career.

 Final Years and Lasting Legacy

 Monet would devote the rest of his career to his garden at Giverny, moving beyond conventional easel painting to monumental canvases and triptychs.
 As he slowly lost his eyesight with age, the details faded more and more from his canvases, but he never stopped painting canvas.
 These later works became a synthesis of impressions of both his memories and his actual observation.